aw-tests/sdk-for-node/README.md

 **This SDK is compatible with Appwrite server version 0.6.2.
 For older versions, please check [previous releases](https://github.com/appwrite/sdk-for-node/releases).**

+ This is the Node.js SDK for integrating with Appwrite from your Node.js server-side code.
+                            If you&#039;re looking to integrate from the browser, you should check [appwrite/sdk-for-web](https://github.com/appwrite/sdk-for-web)

 Appwrite is an open-source backend as a service server that abstract and simplify complex and repetitive development tasks behind a very simple to use REST API.
 Appwrite aims to help you develop your apps faster and in a more secure way.
                         Use the Node.js SDK to integrate your app with the Appwrite server to easily start interacting with all of Appwrite backend APIs and tools.
                         For full API documentation and tutorials go to [https://appwrite.io/docs](https://appwrite.io/docs)